devarshee97/Vector-Fuzzy-Dark-matter/README.md

 # Density profile of Vector Fuzzy-Dark matter
-(This work was done in collaboration with Ashish Narang, a post-doctoral student at PRL, Ahmedabad and under the mentorship of
+(This work was done in collaboration with Dr. Ashish Narang, a post-doctoral student at PRL, Ahmedabad and under the mentorship of
 Prof. Subhendra Mohanty)